 The winning team – from Bassaleg School.
 The debaters held the audience’s attention with their novel presentation which was interlaced with humour.
 They confidently outlined very good arguments both for and against the motion.

 Best speaker – Max from St Joseph’s High School who spoke against the motion.
-He excellently presented his considered arguments and viewpoints in an original rap which included the phrase ‘School was made for real life experiences; I see a teacher saying your grade but I’d rather see the teacher saying your great’.
+He excellently presented his considered arguments and viewpoints in an original rap which included the phrase ‘School was made for experiences; I see a teacher saying your grade but I’d rather see the teacher saying great’.

 In line with the Welsh Government’s curriculum reforms, schools should be encouraged to raise awareness and engage pupils in a range of topics related to good mental health and wellbeing in each year group.
 The RCPsych in Wales Primary Schools and Secondary Schools Mental Health Debates are providing further opportunities to support and strengthen this priority.